Joaquin Murrieta: Five Joaquins Gang

+The death of Joaquin Murrieta

 By 1853, the California state legislature listed Murrieta as one of the so-called "Five Joaquins", suspected criminals in a bill passed in May 1853.
 The legislature authorized hiring for three months a company of 20 California Rangers, veterans of the Mexican War, to hunt down "the five Joaquins, whose names are Joaquin Muriati [sic], Joaquin Ocomorenia, Joaquin Valenzuela, Joaquin Botellier, and Joaquin Carillo, and their banded associates."
-On May 11, 1853, the governor, John Bigler, signed an act to create the "California State Rangers," to be led by Captain Harry Love (a former Texas Ranger and Mexican War veteran).

-The state paid the California Rangers $150 a month, and promised them a $1,000 governor's reward if they captured the wanted men.
+On May 11, 1853, the governor, John Bigler, signed an act to create the "California State Rangers," to be led by Captain Harry Love (a former Texas Ranger and Mexican War veteran).The state paid the California Rangers $150 a month, and promised them a $1,000 governor's reward if they captured the wanted men.
 On July 25, 1853, a group of rangers encountered a band of armed Mexican men near Arroyo de Cantua on the edge of the Diablo Range near Coalinga.
 In the confrontation, three of the Mexicans were killed.
 The rangers claimed one of the dead was Murrieta, and another Manuel Garcia, also known as Three-Fingered Jack, one of his most notorious associates.
 Two others were captured.

 A California Historical Landmark plaque has been installed near Coalinga at the intersection of State Routes 33 and 198 to mark the approximate site of the incident.

 As proof of the outlaws' deaths, the Rangers cut off the hand of Three-Fingered Jack, and the alleged head of Murrieta.
 They preserved these in a jar of alcohol to bring to the authorities to claim their reward.
 Officials displayed the jar of remains in Mariposa County, Stockton, and San Francisco.
 The rangers took the display throughout California; spectators could pay $1 to see the relics.